Tuesday, July 22, 2014

 The formula through 20 odd book is identical with the locations and a few name changes but they are a guilty secret better written than the Bond books but the same style.

 This is written 37 years after " Little Big Man" and it shows.
 The hero Jack Crabb is alive and again interviewed by a reporter: he again sets about setting the record straight on events from the west.

 Crabb was the only white survivor of The Battle at Little Big Horn, he was there when Wild Bill Hickok died with his hand of eights and aces.
 He was an integral part of Buffalo Bills Wild West Show.

 Again we get the history as we did with the first book but its not as funny, doesn't flow as well and has a tried too hard feel about it.
 Berger was 75 years of age when he wrote this and while its a good effort I believe he should have left Jack Crabb in 1964 and left his quiet amazing body of work since speak for him.

 Its an interesting read with good history and interesting facts but I have been spoilt by the original.

-This in my opinion is the second best of the Bond's just behind Goldfinger.
+This in my opinion is the third best of the Bond's just behind Goldfinger and From Russia With Love.
 Two nuclear missiles are stolen by SPECTRE and Bond is tasked to locate them before a major US city is destroyed.

 This is the book that introduces Blofeld as head of SPECTRE.
 The movie follows this book fairly faithfully and it is one of my favourites in the movie franchise.